 4. Inserting Helper Columns to Make Excel Run Faster with Lots of Data

-- You can see below two columns which define a person’s Name and Age.
+- You can see below two columns that define a person’s Name and Age.

-- Here, in cell D4, we will create a helper column with following formula.
+- Here, in cell D4, we will create a helper column with the following formula.

-- Thus, in column D, you will be able to accumulate the data of columns A and B with the aid of the helper column.
+- Thus, in column D, you will be able to accumulate the data from columns A and B with the aid of the helper column.